 This post is adapted from a Parent Information Session run by CHOOSEMATHS Outreach Officer Cassandra Lowry.

-Are you a good mathematician?
 How much maths do you use in your daily life?

 For many of us, our initial responses to these questions may be “No” and “Not much,” yet when we think about it maths is something that we all use every day, although we may not realise it.

 So, what has happened?
-Why is there a disconnect between the maths we do every day and the perception surrounding the maths that is done inside classroom?
+Why is there a disconnect between the maths we do every day and the perception surrounding the maths that is done inside the classroom?

-At a recent Kinder Transition meeting at Scone Public School, I spoke to parents about this idea.
+At a Kinder Transition meeting at Scone Public School, I spoke to parents about this idea.
 As a general groan reverberated around the room at the mere mention of maths in school, it seemed that parents present did not see themselves as mathematicians, with many going further to suggest that they “hated maths at school”.

 In some ways, this reaction is not surprising.
 For many of us, the maths that we may remember from school, is no doubt the more challenging maths from our senior secondary years.
 Complicated formulas and pages of calculations ensured that our final experience of mathematics in school left many of us feeling anxious and confused.